Château Lafleur Gazin Château Lafleur Gazin

 Overview

 Situated on the northern edge of the plateau of Pomerol, nestled between Château Gazin and Château La Fleur-Pétrus, this wine has been produced by Ets.
-Jean-Pierre Moueix since 1976 for the Borderie family, owners since 1930.
+Jean-Pierre Moueix since 1976.

 The vineyard (averaging 30 years of age), is planted on soils varying from gravel to clay to silt, allowing for a very elegant expression of Merlot.
 The vineyard management and vinification are carried out traditionally and with great care, producing a plump, supple, fleshy wine with ripe fruit and silky tannins.